Mishale

-"Mishale" is the debut single of Jamaican musician Andru Donalds.
-The song was written by Donalds and Eric Foster White, who also produced the track, and it was released on 29 September 1994 as the first single from Donalds' eponymous debut studio album.
+"Mishale" is a song by Jamaican musician Andru Donalds, released as his debut single in September 1994.
+It was written by Donalds and Eric Foster White, who also produced the track.
+The song was issued as the first single from Donalds' eponymous debut studio album.
 Described as a pop-R&B song with reggae qualities, "Mishale" experienced success in North America, German-speaking Europe, and New Zealand.
 On early promotional formats of the single, Donalds was credited as "A. Dee".

 Critical reception

 Billboard magazine editor Larry Flick wrote about the single on the issue of 1 October 1994, comparing "Mishale" with songs by Terence Trent D'Arby and Seal but describing it as "far more jubilant and likely to inspire countless hours of jiggling".

 Chart performance

-Released on 24 September 1994, "Mishale" debuted at number 92 on the US Billboard Hot 100 in December 1994, rising to its peak of number 38 on 11 February 1995.
-In Canada, it climbed to number four on the RPM Top Singles chart on the issue of 27 February 1995, finishing the year as the country's 27th-best-performing single.
+"Mishale" debuted at number 92 on the US Billboard Hot 100 in December 1994, rising to its peak of number 38 on 11 February 1995.
+In Canada, it climbed to number four on the RPM 100 Hit Tracks chart on the issue of 27 February 1995, finishing the year as the country's 27th-best-performing single.
 It was also successful in German-speaking Europe, peaking at numbers 16, 18, and 13 in Austria, Germany, and Switzerland, respectively.
 In the latter two countries, the single stayed on the charts for over 30 weeks and finished within the top 30 on the 1995 year-end rankings.
 "Mishale" was a top-ten hit in New Zealand, reaching number seven for two weeks in April 1995.
 It was Donalds' only hit single outside German-speaking Europe, where his cover of Air Supply's "All Out of Love" reached the top three.